zaboslav/trixit-candidate-verification-project/README.md

   * Conversion to date

-## DB structure polishing - 20 minutes - priority 2
+## DB structure polishing - 20 minutes - priority 3
 Check DB and polish it to provider performance and protect consistency of data.
-All changes has to be implemented via Liquibase script.
+Ideally liquibase migration script for DB improvement will be appreciated, if you are familiar with Liquibase, but written/spoken form will be accepted as well.

-## Auditlog service implementation - 20 minutes - priority 3
+## Auditlog service implementation - 20 minutes - priority 4
 There is mock service for audit, but real implementation has to be done.
+Subtask is audit log message formatting in log4j style by replacing "{}" with value.

-## Error handling implementation - 20 minutes - priority 4
+## Error handling implementation - 20 minutes - priority 5
 Application should return specific error structure:

 ```